 Their project management skills help prevent the chaos that can derail even the most well-planned marketing initiatives.

-Marketing assistants frequently serve as the research arm of marketing teams, conducting various types of analysis that inform strategic decisions.
+Marketing assistants often serve as the research arm of marketing teams, conducting analyses that inform strategic decisions.

 Marketing assistants are often tapped for all kinds of research projects, including:

-Their research capabilities help marketing teams make informed decisions based on solid data rather than assumptions.
+Their research capabilities help marketing teams make informed decisions grounded in data rather than assumptions.

-While marketing assistants may not develop social media strategy, they often handle the day-to-day execution that keeps social channels active and engaging.
+Typically, marketing assistants aren't strategists, so they aren't developing your social media strategy, but they can handle the day-to-day execution that keeps social channels active and engaging.

 That can include: